justyncw/STAR_MELT/README.md

 Repository for the STAR-MELT emission line analysis Jupyter notebook and Python package.\
 [See the one-minute STAR-MELT overview video here.](https://youtu.be/grDMizYmU6U)

 ------------
 ## Binder Notebook

 To launch and try the STAR MELT tutorial notebook on binder, click the badge below.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/justyncw/STAR_MELT/HEAD)

+This will open the repository in an online Jupyter instance.
+Click on STAR_MELT_example_notebook.ipynb to open the notebook in a new window.
+Once in the notebook, click on a code cell and hit shift+enter to run it and advance to the next cell.
+Selections can be made with the ipywidgets and qgrids.

 ------------
 ## Release Notes